What is CBT Counselling?

 Can you prescribe medication?

-If patients require medication we refer and/or liaise with external agencies (e.g., psychiatrist, a private clinic, your GP) to ensure you have a specialist in medication management.
-All our Psychologists are trained in monitoring patients taking medication as an adjunct to CBT Counselling.
+Our therapists are not able to prescribe medication, however if you require medication we refer and/or liaise with external agencies (e.g., psychiatrist, a private clinic, your GP) to ensure you have a specialist in medication management.
+All our therapists are trained in monitoring patients taking medication as an adjunct to CBT Counselling.

 How much does CBT Counselling cost?